awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

-# Importing and Exporting SQL Server Data Using Other Methods<a name="SQLServer.Procedural.Importing.Snapshots"></a>
+# Importing and exporting SQL Server data using other methods<a name="SQLServer.Procedural.Importing.Snapshots"></a>

 Following, you can find information about using snapshots to import your Microsoft SQL Server data to Amazon RDS\.
 You can also find information about using snapshots to export your data from an RDS DB instance running SQL Server\.

 If your scenario supports it, it's easier to move data in and out of Amazon RDS by using the native backup and restore functionality\.
-For more information, see [Importing and Exporting SQL Server Databases](SQLServer.Procedural.Importing.md)\.
+For more information, see [Importing and exporting SQL Server databases](SQLServer.Procedural.Importing.md)\.

 **Note**
 Amazon RDS for Microsoft SQL Server does not support importing data into the `msdb` database\.

-## Importing Data into SQL Server on Amazon RDS by Using a Snapshot<a name="SQLServer.Procedural.Importing.Procedure"></a>
+## Importing data into SQL Server on Amazon RDS by using a snapshot<a name="SQLServer.Procedural.Importing.Procedure"></a>

 **To import data into a SQL Server DB instance by using a snapshot**

 1. Create a DB instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

 1. Stop applications from accessing the destination DB instance\.

    If you prevent access to your DB instance while you are importing data, data transfer is faster\.
 Additionally, you don't need to worry about conflicts while data is being loaded if other applications cannot write to the DB instance at the same time\.
 If something goes wrong and you have to roll back to an earlier database snapshot, the only changes that you lose are the imported data\.
 You can import this data again after you resolve the issue\.

-   For information about controlling access to your DB instance, see [Working with DB Security Groups \(EC2\-Classic Platform\)](USER_WorkingWithSecurityGroups.md)\.
+   For information about controlling access to your DB instance, see [Working with DB security groups \(EC2\-Classic platform\)](USER_WorkingWithSecurityGroups.md)\.

 1. Create a snapshot of the target database\.

    If the target database is already populated with data, we recommend that you take a snapshot of the database before you import the data\.
 If something goes wrong with the data import or you want to discard the changes, you can restore the database to its previous state by using the snapshot\.
-For information about database snapshots, see [Creating a DB Snapshot](USER_CreateSnapshot.md)\.
+For information about database snapshots, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.
 **Note**
 When you take a database snapshot, I/O operations to the database are suspended for a moment \(milliseconds\) while the backup is in progress\.